 This is also Alistair's backstory, as well as Zevran's; he was born in a brothel to a mother who died at his birth, and he has no idea who his father is.

 Party Scattering: In the Fade section, the Warden's active party is scattered across a demon's otherworldly realm and s/he has to find and free them before they can fight the demon.

-Path of Inspiration: The Disciples of Andraste used to be a peaceful cult dedicated to protecting the Urn of Sacred Ashes from the unfaithful, but eventually became an Axe Crazy Dragon Cult.
+Path of Inspiration: The Disciples of Andraste were originally a peaceful cult dedicated to protecting the Urn of Sacred Ashes from the unfaithful, but eventually devolved into an Axe Crazy Dragon Cult.

 Perfectly Cromulent Word: Averted most of the time.
 Chantry?
 Apostate?
 Maleficar?
 All real words.
 Well, except maleficar, but you can call that a modernization of maleficus.

 Polyamory: If the Warden is romancing Morrigan and another companion simultaneously, the Warden can suggest this to her when she calls him out on it.
 As it turns out, Morrigan disapproves.

 Alistair also disapproves, if you romance both him and Zevran or Leliana; you have the option of inquiring whether you can have both and he insists that you choose between them.